A theory of optimal convex regularization for low-dimensional recovery: Towards the construction of optimal convex regularizers? The examples of sparsity in levels and beyond.

 \section{Towards the construction of optimal convex regularizers?
-The example of sparsity in levels.}
+The examples of sparsity in levels and beyond.}

 In the previous Section, optimality was shown by exhibiting the optimal regularizer ($\ell^1$-norm and nuclear norm).
 The only constructive part in these results is given by \Cref{th:simpl_max_adeq} that shows that we can look for optimal regularizers in the set of atomic norms $\sC_\Sigma$ constructed using the model set $\Sigma$.
 Ideally, given a compliance measure, we would like to be able to construct for any model $\Sigma$, an optimal regularizer $R^\star\in \sC_\Sigma$.
 As such an objective seems out of reach with the tools we have developed so far, we study on an example (the case of {\em sparsity in levels}) the simpler problem of looking for the optimal regularizer in a smaller set of regularizers.
 We consider a set of weighted $\ell^1$-norms and explore the explicit construction of an optimal regularizer for the compliance measure $\delta_\Sigma^{\mathtt{nec}}$.
+We then extend this result to the similar setting of Cartesian product of sparse and low-rank models.